 In 1990, the Alaska DEC notified us that soil samples taken from a gravel pad adjacent to our Tobin Creek mill site contained elevated levels of mercury.
 In response to the notification, we engaged a professional mineral engineer to evaluate procedures for remediating contamination at the site.
 In 1994, the engineer evaluated the contamination and determined that it consists of approximately 160 cubic yards of earthen material that could be cleansed by processing it through a simple gravity washing plant.
 This plan was subsequently approved by the state.
 In 2000, the site was listed in the Alaska DEC's contaminated sites database as a "medium" priority contaminated site.
 We are not aware of any changes in state environmental laws that would affect our state approved cleanup plan or impose a time table for it to be done.
-During 2008, our employees took a suite of samples at the contamination site to check the readings taken in 1990 or prior.
-The results of this sampling re-confirm the earlier findings, and also suggest that some attenuation of the mercury contamination has occurred.
+During 2008, our employees took a suite of samples at the contamination site to update the readings taken in 1990 or prior.
+The results of this sampling reconfirmed the earlier findings, and also suggest that some attenuation of the mercury contamination has occurred.
 An independent technical consultant assessed those results and believes that proper procedures for sampling and testing were followed.
-During 2011, we took additional samples which showed an overall reduction of mercury in the previously sampled area.
+During 2011, we took additional samples that showed an overall reduction of mercury in the previously sampled area.
 However, one sample on the margin of the sampled area yielded high mercury content, and that may necessitate continued expansion of the area to be sampled in the future.
 These 2011 sample results will be submitted to the State for analysis and determination of what additional sampling the State may require on the area around the mill.
-At December 31, 2011, we have accrued a liability of \$50,000 in our financial statements to remedy this site.
+At December 31, 2012, we have accrued a liability of \$50,000 in our financial statements to remedy this site.

-During 2009 and 2010 the Company engaged in permitted open pit mining operations on Little Squaw Creek.
+During 2009 and 2010, we engaged in permitted open pit mining operations on Little Squaw Creek.
 The Small Mines permit restricts ground disturbance to a total maximum of ten acres and requires a specified reclamation plan for the disturbed area to be completed prior to additional acreage being disturbed.
-The Company joined the State of Alaska reclamation bond pool to assure the minimum legal reclamation requirements could be met.
+We joined the State of Alaska reclamation bond pool to assure the minimum legal reclamation requirements could be met.
 During the 2010 mining operations, we experienced a situation where it was not practical to concurrently mine and reclaim without wasting (or sacrificing) a significant portion of the mineralized material we intended to mine.
-Our mining operations have to date disturbed approximately forty-six acres.
-Consequently, we have self-determined that we are currently not in compliance with our issued permits.
-In order to restart production at the Little Squaw Creek Gold Mine, the Company will need to convert the Small Mines permit to an Individual Permit.
-An Individual Permit would allow for as much mining ground disturbance as needed but requires a more elaborate application and lengthy process, including public hearings, to obtain.
-This could delay any restart of the Little Squaw Creek Gold Mine.
-We do not believe the permit will be unreasonably withheld and will apply to beginning mining activities.
-In 2011, we suspended production at the Little Squaw Creek Gold mine to focus our efforts on hard rock exploration at Chandalar.
+Our mining operations have to date disturbed approximately forty-six acres, including the airstrip and historic roads.
+During 2012, GNP completed certain corrective actions required by the U.S. Army Corps of Engineers.
+We are still required to remove a mine waste road built in 2010.
+The Army Corps of Engineers has accepted our plan and timeline for removal of the road by October 2015.
+The reclamation of the waste road will be concurrent with the removal of overburden and seeding over the recontoured areas of the current active mine operation that includes the 2010 mine pit.
+At December 31, 2012, we have accrued a liability of approximately \$265,000 in our financial statements for the asset retirement of the mine site, waste road and related settling ponds.